 Wait for the Train at Morant’s Curve

 Morant’s Curve is a scenic viewpoint near Lake Louise of a dramatic bend along the Bow River where trains pass through the Canadian Rockies.
 If you’ve been researching your Canadian Rockies trip for awhile, you’ve likely seen photos!
 As trains pass around the bend, they have a spectacular backdrop of Mount Temple and Mount Fairview.
+The famed photo spot is along the Bow Valley Parkway and is a hot spot for photographers.

 If you are trying to time your visit with a train passing, you may want to give up.
-There is no set train schedule, and seeing one while you visit Morant’s Curve is complete happenstance.
+There is no set train schedule, and seeing one while you visit Morant’s Curve is a complete happenstance.
 They pass by every 1-2 hours, so you can possibly catch one if you are patient.

 Canoe on Emerald Lake

 The Canadian Rockies have many canoe options, but the most famous and iconic places are at Moraine Lake, Lake Louise, and Emerald Lake.
 Now, Emerald Lake is located in neighboring Yoho National Park and not Banff.
-However it’s under an hours drive from Lake Louise, so we recommend everyone venture to the stunning lake if they have time.
+However it’s under an hour’s drive from Lake Louise, so we recommend everyone venture to the stunning lake if they have time.

 Explore More of Yoho National Park

+Now that you’re in Yoho, you might as well make the most of it!
+Depending on your time, there’s plenty to do and see in Yoho.
+For starters, we recommend that everyone see Tak Falls, one of the tallest waterfalls in Canada, which is easily accessible.
 Tak Falls is only accessible during the summer months as the road leading up to it, the Yoho Valley Road, closes in the winter.
-While you’re at Tak Falls you can go on one of our favorite Yoho hikes to Laughing Falls (keep venturing to Twin Falls).
+While you’re at Tak Falls you can go on one of our favorite Yoho hikes to Laughing Falls (or keep venturing to Twin Falls).

-Another great hike nearby is the Iceline Trail, which gets you up close and personal with glaciers.
+Another great hike nearby is the Iceline Trail, which gets you up close and personal with glaciers, though this is a full day hike.
+Beyond that, we recommend hiking to Wapta Falls, or enjoy a leisurely afternoon at Sherbrooke Lake.

 Venture into Kootenay National Park

+Nestled in British Columbia, Kootenay National Park spans over 1,406 square kilometers of breathtaking natural scenery and shares a border with Banff National Park.
 Many travelers may not even realize they have entered a new park when driving along the Banff-Windermere Highway, so I wanted to include it on this list of things to do in Banff in the summer!

-If you are really looking for a big day out you will not be disappointed with beautiful Floe Lake.
+If you are really looking for a big day out, you will not be disappointed with the beautiful Floe Lake.
 You’ll have to hike 10km to reach the lake with just about 1000 meters of elevation gain, so this is a full-day trip involving 20km+ of hiking, or an overnight stay at one of the coveted campsites (hard to secure in the summer season).
 However the reward is enjoying one of the pristine lakes in the area, without all the crowds!

 Stroll Through the Cascade Gardens